magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 compiler) to be transpiled as ES5, which is supported by almost any browser out there.

-## Porting to Reagent.
-Step 2: prepare the field
+## Porting to Reagent: prepare the field

 Ad said, Reagent is a ClojureScript minimalist interface to React.
 To understand its mechanics let's get started by interact with it via the